errbotio/errbot/docs/user_guide/plugin_development/development_environment.rst

 Errbot can automatically generate these files for you so that you do not have to write boilerplate code by hand.

-To create a new plugin, run `errbot --new-plugin` (optionally specifying a directory where to create the new plugin - it will use the current directory by default).
+To create a new plugin, run :option:`errbot --new-plugin` (optionally specifying a directory where to create the new plugin - it will use the current directory by default).
 It will ask you a few questions such as the name for your plugin,